breakthatbass/arraymaker/README.md

 # Arraymaker

-Arraymaker is used to create very large arrays of random numbers that are randomly sorted for the purpose of using them to learn about timing with sorting and searching algorithms.
+Arraymaker is used to create very large arrays of random numbers that are randomly sorted for the purpose of using them to learn about timing with sorting algorithms.
 Arraymaker is meant to be used alongside the UNIX Time command.

 You can manually write arrays of 10 or so elements to test your algorithms to see if they work, however, small arrays are not so helpful to see the timing differences between algorithms.